• Skip to primary navigation

 Timeline: September 2020 (10 months out)

-With our flights booked this trip started to feel real.
+With the flights booked this trip started to feel real.
 It started to feel like this trip may actually happen despite everything else going on in the world.
-So Chris and I shifted gears and started thinking about what we wanted to pack for our trip to Tanzania.
-Another way that we thought we could save some money would be to take inventory of what we already owned that we could use on the trip, and create a wish list of things we would like to purchase for the trip.
-This would help us save money in a few ways.
+So I shifted gears and started thinking about what I wanted to pack for my trip to Tanzania.
+Another way that I thought I could save some money would be to take inventory of what I already owned that I could use on the trip, and create a wish list of things I would like to purchase for the trip.
+This would help save money in a few ways.

-First, we would know what we already own that would 100% work for the trip.
-Plus, we could get creative and see if there were other items that we already own that could be repurposed or changed to meet our needs for the trip.
-We could also start narrowing down our packing list and remove anything from the packing or wish list that we don’t really need.
-And we would not run the risk of purchasing something, only to realize we had something similar in our closet.
+First, I would know what I already own that would 100% work for the trip.
+Plus, I could get creative and see if there were other items that I already own that could be repurposed or changed to meet my needs for the trip.
+I could also start narrowing down the packing list and remove anything from the packing or wish list that I don’t really need.
+Finally, this idea helps reduce the risk of purchasing something, only to realize I had something similar in our closet.

-Second, we could keep an eye out for clearance sales, and pick up a few items off of our wish list as they went on sale.
-We could work a few items into our monthly household budget here and there instead of being stuck with a huge purchase (that we likely won’t be able to afford & therefore wouldn’t happen) right before the trip.
+Second, I could keep an eye out for clearance sales, and pick up a few items off of my wish list as they went on sale.
+I could work a few items into my monthly household budget here and there instead of being stuck with a huge purchase (that I likely wouldn’t be able to afford & therefore wouldn’t happen) right before the trip.

-Finally, we would be ready with some ideas when our family started asking us what we wanted for Christmas, and possibly pick up a few more things for the trip as gifts!
+Finally, I would be ready with some ideas when my family started asking me what I wanted for Christmas/Birthdays, and possibly pick up a few more things for the trip as gifts!

-Because we are both a little neurotic & concerned about the strict weight requirements for our luggage, we brought back an activity that served us well when we spent 2 weeks living out of a backpack in Spain & Italy – The Packing Trial Run.
+Because I am a little neurotic & concerned about the strict weight requirements for the luggage, I brought back an activity that served me well in the past when I was planning what to pack to try to fit 2 weeks of living into a backpack for a trip to Spain & Italy – The Packing Trial Run.

-A packing trial run is where we get out all of the items we think we want to pack for a trip and pack our suitcase as though we are about to leave.
-We are able to see what goes together for forming outfits, what fits in the luggage and what doesn’t, and what we don’t think we want to take after all.
-We normally don’t start this process until we are about a month out from the trip, but our concerns about the weight limits & desire to save money pushed it up on the timeline for this trip.
-We also took our trial packing run a step further & weighed everything on a kitchen scale!
-Okay – I know that is a bit extreme, but it was also very informative, and helped us narrow down our packing list a little bit.
+A packing trial run is where I get out all of the items I think I want to pack for a trip and pack a suitcase as though I am about to leave.
+As a visual learner, I am able to see what goes together for forming outfits, what fits in the luggage and what doesn’t, and what I don’t think I want to take after all.
+I normally don’t start this process until I am about a month out from the trip, but the concerns about the weight limits & desire to save money pushed it up on the timeline for this trip.
+I also took the packing trial packing run a step further & weighed everything on a kitchen scale!
+Okay – I know that is a bit extreme, but it was also very informative, and helped me narrow down our packing list a little bit.

 Want to see what we plan to take to Tanzania?